smplrspace/docs/docs/api-reference/queryclient/spaces.md

 - `spaceId` - unique identifier of the space in Smplrspace, something like "spc_xxx".

-Note that this query is currently not typed as the mapper is still in private beta.
-You should expect an array of "asset groups", each "asset group" being an object.
-The return value corresponds to the JSON export from the mapper UI.
+Note that this query is currently not typed as the entity manager (previously mapper) is still in private beta.
+You should expect an array of "entity groups" (previously asset groups), each "entity group" being an object.
+The return value corresponds to the JSON export from the entity manager (previously mapper) in the app.

 ## getSpaceAssetmapFromCache